The Emotional Wellbeing Service provides a bridge between primary and secondary mental health services in Sheffield.

 Our aim is to help you manage your emotions or mood and put together a plan to ensure you are safe until your mental health has improved.

-The Emotional Wellbeing Service has a range of professionals working in the team, including Occupational Therapists, Social Workers, Support Workers and Psychologists.
+The Emotional Wellbeing Service has a range of professionals working in the team, including Occupational Therapists, Social Workers, Support Workers, Psychologists, Nurses and Psychiatrists .

 How is the service accessed?